 - Cut pears lengthwise into quarters and trim core.
 Heat a large fry pan and melt butter.
 Place pears cut side down and cook for 3 minutes.
 Turn over and cook pears for another 1 minute.

-- Preheat oven to 180°C or 350°F and line a baking tray with baking paper.
+- Preheat oven to 180°C or 350°F and line a sheet pan with baking paper.
 Add pecans to tray and place in oven to toast for 8-10 minutes or until brown and fragrant.
-Shake the tray occasionally to avoid burning.
+Shake the sheet pan occasionally to avoid burning.
 Remove pecans from oven and set aside to cool.

 - Wash rocket leaves and shake dry.